MuKeySSH/backstage-app-medium/examples/docs/index.md

 ---
-id: what-is-backstage
+ID: What-is-backstage
-title: What is Backstage?
+Title: What is Backstage?
 # prettier-ignore
-description: Backstage is an open platform for building developer portals.
+Description: Backstage is an open platform for building developer portals.
 Powered by a centralized software catalog, Backstage restores order to your microservices and infrastructure
 ---

-[software-catalog]

 [Backstage](https://backstage.io/) is an open platform for building developer portals.
 Powered by a centralized software catalog, Backstage restores order to